Snow White Parody Film Under Fire for Body Shaming

 "How did this get approved by an entire marketing team?
 Why is it okay to tell young kids being fat = ugly? @ChloeGMoretz," Holliday tweeted Tuesday.

-Chloe Grace Moretz, who provides Snow White's voice in the movie, and the film's producers and distributor, have not commented.
+Chloe Grace Moretz, who provides Snow White's voice in the movie, later took to Twitter to respond to the backlash.

+"I have now fully reviewed the mkting for Red Shoes, I am just as appalled and angry as everyone else, this wasn't approved by me or my team," she tweeted.

-Many people on the Internet have, and are not happy about the ad.
+Many people on the Internet are also not happy about the ad.

 'As a mother of a teenage daughter and a woman in general this is so so incredibly disturbing. #WTH," wrote Twitter user @CourtLovesLife.